 The installation cost includes the transporting, digging, adding compost, mulching, staking (when required), and 1 year warranty from date of installation.
 Is there a warranty if Green Acres’ does not install my plants?
 No, only plants that are installed by Green Acres have a 1 year warranty.
 Please ask your installer about their warranties prior to purchase.

 What does Green Acres’ warranty include?

-Green Acres 1 year warranty includes store credit for trees, shrubs and perennials that perish from natural poor health.
+Green Acres 1 year warranty includes store credit for trees and shrubs that perish from natural poor health.
 The cost of the plant can be applied to a new plant or in-store credit for purchase of goods.
-The credit cannot be applied to open balances or any deliveries/installations.
+The credit can not be applied to open balances or any deliveries/installations.
 The credit is only for the cost of the plant.
-Labor costs are not included and labor costs cannot be credited or refunded.
+Labor costs are not included and labor costs can not be credited or refunded.

 What does Green Acres’ warranty exclude?

-Our warranty excludes plant death or failure due to acts of nature (such as drought, high winds, or flooding) vandalism, deer damage, insect or disease damage and negligence.
+Our warranty excludes grass seed, sod, perennials, annuals, Crape Myrtles and Hibiscus Plants.
+It also excludes plant death or failure due to acts of nature (such as drought, high winds, or flooding) vandalism, deer damage, insect or disease damage and negligence.
 Our warranty does not include labor or delivery for the replacement plant nor removal of the dead plant.
 If the customer needs removal of dead plants, and re-installation of new material, there will be a charge of the original installation cost.
 Replacement material does not come with any warranty.

 How can the homeowner protect their investment?